Why would someone be looking for a doctor?

 How does Medi-Cal work?

-Medi-Cal is a health care program for people with low income and people who have SSI (Supplemental Security Income).
+Medi-Cal is a health care program for people with low incomes and people who have SSI (Supplemental Security Income).

 - With regular Medi-Cal, the person must find their own doctors, pharmacies and other providers.